Kelvinskell/CloudApp/README.md

  ## Logic Tier - Phase 2
  This is the second part of the logic tier and implements the core functionalities of this application.

- This phase is made up of an **EKS Cluster** which exposes three (3) services using a Microservices architecture.
+ This phase is made up of an **EKS Cluster** on AWS Fargate which exposes three (3) services using a Microservices architecture.

  The Presentation tier connects to this tier if user authentication from the previous step is successful.
  ### Technical Design